tigerclaw-az/ejwaibel.github.io/resume.md

 * Created multiple components and sites from InVision UX designs
 * Coordinate with PM in Asana agile methodology to ensure all bugs & features are completed on time
 * Generated global custom eslint and stylelint configurations for inclusion with all company projects
-* Configured Netlify automated frontend builds and deployments
-* Organized Git standardization and process through Gitlab and ensured developers conformed
+* Organized Git standardization and process through Gitlab, while training and supporting developers
 * Produced Git CLI script to generate automatic changelog and Gitlab release
-* Integrated with latest JavaScript standards and ES2017 features
+* Integrated latest JavaScript standards and ES2017 features

 #### Adjunct Faculty
 : Chandler Gilbert Community College